-Refer to the Earth and Space Science section on page 142 of this catalog for more information on the degree programs in earth and space science and in earth and space science/secondary education.
+Refer to the Earth and Space Science section on page 133 of this catalog for more information on the degree programs in earth and space science (including the concentration in secondary education).

-Refer to the General Science section of this catalog for more information on the degree programs in general science and in general science/secondary education.
+Refer to the General Science section of this catalog for more information on the degree programs in general science (including the concentration in secondary education).